Anuu1412/Fish_Plot/README.md

 4. SingleCell Lineage Dynamics
 Fishplots display relationships between clones derived from singlecell data.
 They help interpret developmental or evolutionary branching patterns.
-5. Evolutionary Modeling and Simulation
-Modelgenerated clone frequencies can be visualized to validate evolutionary predictions.
+5. Evolutionary Modeling and Simulation Model-generated clone frequencies can be visualized to validate evolutionary predictions.
 Fishplots help compare simulation outputs with expected biological behavior.
 Output
 The fishplot creates a simple, clear visual showing how each clone changes across timepoints.